 Nu'man intrigued with the old TV

-We went downtown to Orchard Road stroll along for window shopping before heading back to rest.
+We went downtown to Orchard Road to stroll along for window shopping before heading back to rest.
 In the evening, we went to the Garden by the Bays.
-There are three main attractions that can be visited, but we opted only for Flower Dome and Cloud Forest, saved the OCBC Skyway for next trip.
-Entrance to both conservatories are SGD28 while there were public access to several gardens such Bay East garden, Heritage garden and many more.
+There are three main attractions that can be visited, but we opted only for Flower Dome and Cloud Forest and saved the OCBC Skyway for the next trip.
+Entrance to both conservatories is SGD28, while there was public access to several gardens, such as Bay East Garden, Heritage Garden, and many more.

 Supertree Grooves come with audio performance at night